kensukename2/Naito_Parker_JGRES_Bankfull_characteristics_model/README.md

 ## Related papers

 Naito, K., & Parker, G. (submitted).
-Can Bankfull Discharge and Bankfull Channel Characteristics of an Alluvial River be Co-specified from the Flow Duration Curve?
-Part 2: Application to the Minnesota River, USA.
+Can Bankfull Discharge and Bankfull Channel Characteristics of an Alluvial River be Co-specified from the Flow Duration Curve?.
 Journal of Geophysical Research: Earth Surface.
 Submitted in December 2018.

-Naito, K., & Parker, G. (submitted).
-Can Bankfull Discharge and Bankfull Channel Characteristics of an Alluvial River be Co-specified from the Flow Duration Curve?
-Part 1: Framework for Analysis.
-Journal of Geophysical Research: Earth Surface.
-Submitted in December 2018.
+Naito, K., & Parker, G. (in preparation).
+Bankfull channel deformation and its timescale: modeling study (tentative title).
+Earth Surface Processes and Landforms.
+Submitted in December 2019.